-Why Make Your Own Ginger Honey Syrup
+Why Make Your Own Ginger Honey Syrup?

 First, why bother making your own syrup when you can simply buy a bottle at the store?
-Well, aside from the joy of creating something with your own hands, you also can control the quality of the ingredients.
+Well, aside from the joy of creating something with your own hands, you can also control the quality of the ingredients.

 No preservatives, artificial sweeteners, or any of that nonsense.
 Plus, the combination of honey, ginger, lemon, and turmeric is like a dream team of health benefits you can customize.
 And let's remember, making ginger honey syrup at home is usually less expensive.